zowe/launcher/test/README.md

 Simple shell script to test basic functionality, such as treating items in environment variable `CONFIG`, `haInstace` and typical start-up messages.
 Return code is the number detected errors.
 To see an output, use any parameter, for example `./config-syntax.sh print`.

+## Environments

+Script for testing `zowe.environments`, especially escaping strings with `\` or `"`.
+See [config](./files/zowe.environments.yaml) used for testing.
+It will only print filtered output of Launcher and configuration.